The Homeowner Insurance Guide for 2026

 What companies offer homeowner insurance?

 Most insurance companies offer various types of insurance, such as GEICO, Farmers, and Liberty Mutual.
 Additionally, some companies like Hippo and Lemonade mainly sell homeowner insurance.
-Below is a comparison between those two options.
+Here's how the two options compare:

 You can also shop around to see what is the best option for you.
-Click here to start a free quote to compare multiple companies for your homeowner insurance.
+Start a free quote here to compare multiple companies for your homeowner insurance.

 What discounts are available for homeowner insurance?